 What Type of Drywall to Use

 There are several types of drywall available on the market.
 The main types of drywall can be categorized as Standard, Lightweight, Fire Resistant, Moisture/Mold Resistant, and Abuse Resistant.
-Each of these main categories are also available in combinations of types.
+Each of these main categories is also available in combinations of types.
 Here is a brief description of each of these main categories:

 Lightweight drywall first appeared on the mass market in the US in the early 2000s.
 When first introduced to the market it was sold basically as Standard drywall but made in a way that reduced the overall weight by up to 15%.
-It was first available in only half inch thickness but soon thereafter was produced in other thicknesses as well.
+It was first available in only half-inch thickness but soon thereafter was produced in other thicknesses as well.